OutSystems/docs-odc/src/eap/user-management/roles.md

 ## End-user roles

-End-user roles are specific to apps.
 You create end-user roles in ODC Studio while you develop an app.
+While creating an end-user role in ODC Studio, If you set the end-user role as **Public** then the role can be shared across apps and worflows.
+By default, the roles are not public.
+After you publish the app,
+- You can use the public role in other ODC apps by [adding the role as public element](../building-apps/libraries/use-public-elements.md) in ODC Studio.

-After you publish the app, you use the ODC Portal to assign the end-user role to users.
+- You can use the ODC Portal to assign the end-user role to users.
 Go to **Users & access** > **Users**.
 Search for the user, and in the user page below End-user roles, select **Manage roles**.

+- You can assign human activity to roles in a workflow.

-For more information about app dev development and end-user roles, see: [Secure your app with end-user roles](secure-app-with-roles.md).
+For more information about app dev development and end-user roles, see [Secure your app with end-user roles](secure-app-with-roles.md).

 ## End-user groups